 Whenever possible the right mouse button uses an inverse operation like darken if the mode is brighten.

 Some paint modes do color calculations.
 Because there are only 256 colors that can be used the quality of the result may be poor if your palette does not contain proper entries.
 The more colors of different kind your color table contains the better the results will be.

 Some paint modes can be configured using the Settings... menu entry.

 PaintPaints with current brush as it is.
-That means the brush is simply stamped
+That means the brush is simply stamped down.

 EraseUses the transparent color for painting if there is no alpha plane.
 If alpha is enabled then the left mouse button reduces the opacity by the given value where the right mouse button draws fully transparent.
 In detail it works like this:

 Project has simple or no transparency

 any mouse button= transparent color if layer is transparent or project background color if it is not

 Project has alpha transparency left mouse button= decrease alpha by selected opacity